hakavlad/tird/README.md

 ## Input Keying Material

-`tird` provides the option to use the contents of keyfiles and passphrase to derive one-time keys.
+`tird` provides the option to use the contents of keyfiles and a passphrase to derive one-time keys.

 - **Keyfiles (optional):** Zero, one, or multiple keyfile paths; order of inputs does not matter.
 A keyfile path may be:
   - A <ins>regular file</ins>.
 The contents of the keyfile will be hashed, and its digest will be used for further key stretching and key derivation.